Stretch marks in pregnancy

 The following treatments can be helpful for red stretch marks:

 The best treatment is a combination of laser therapy and vitamin A cream.
 However, prescription vitamin A creams such as tretinoin can be harmful for your baby.
-They shouldn’t be used while you are pregnant or breastfeeding.
+They should NOT be used while you are pregnant or breastfeeding.

 By the time your stretch marks turn white, they will be harder to treat.
 Here are some things you can try:

-You can also call 1300 MEDICINE (1300 633 424) from anywhere in Australia (Monday to Friday, 9am to 5pm AEST excluding NSW public holidays), to check if a medicine or an active ingredient is safe for use in pregnancy.
+You can also call 1300 MEDICINE (1300 633 424) from anywhere in Australia, to check if a medicine or an active ingredient is safe for use in pregnancy.

 You can try massaging your skin with oils or creams that are safe in pregnancy.
 This won’t stop you getting stretch marks, but it can make your skin feel soft.

 Most non-prescription skincare products are safe in pregnancy because they are rubbed into the skin and not swallowed.
-Some products contain vitamin A (also known as retinol), but you can use them in pregnancy because the amount of vitamin A is very small.
-However, it’s important to check with your pharmacist before you use a product, because there are some creams that may be harmful to your baby.
+Some creams may be harmful to your baby so it’s important to check with your pharmacist before you use a product

 Don’t buy skincare products if you can’t be sure which ingredients are in them.
 This is especially important if you buy products online.